You could save tax with Super

 CONTRIBUTING TO SUPER AND CLAIMING A TAX DEDUCTION

 With all the new contribution cap rules, it’s easy to forget that there is one way the Government has made it easier to save tax and get money into super.
+It’s pretty hard to keep track of the expenses, so people usually hire wealth management services.

 Before July 2017, only people who were self-employed could contribute money to super and get a tax deduction.